Logo

 Your IA will be due in sometime after February, likely March or April, however, it is highly recommended that you hand it in by late february or early March at the latest.
 You will likely be much busier at this time and the addition of extra content to your writeup or project will net diminishing returns.

-Topic 2: Writeup Guide
+Part 2: Writeup Guide

 This section is only meant to serve as a guide, not a step by step tutorial, so essential points are kept concise.
 A general overview of what to expect for each section will be given by your teacher.